 Crock Pot Peanut Clusters

-These chocolate crock pot peanut clusters are so delicious and make a great easy holiday dessert.
+These chocolate crock pot peanut clusters make the best easy holiday treat!

 Ingredients